oxidecomputer/typify/README.md

 The resulting types won't enforce those value constraints.

-### User-defined type-handling

-A useful addition would be to have Typify (builder or macro) accept a map of JSON Schemas to named Rust types.
-This would allow consumers to substitute a preferred type for some known schema.

 ### Configurable dependencies

 A string schema with `format` set to `uuid` will result in the `uuid::Uuid`